LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 - **E** is the eccentric anomaly (related to the position of the planet along its orbit).
 - **e** is the orbital eccentricity (a measure of how elliptical the orbit is).

 Kepler's Equation is transcendental, meaning it involves a mix of algebraic and non-algebraic functions (in this case, trigonometric), making it impossible to solve exactly using standard algebraic methods.
-This means that iterative numerical techniques are required to approximate the solution for E. This posed a major problem for astronomers who needed precise planetary positions for navigation, calendar design, and understanding celestial mechanics.
+This means that iterative numerical techniques are required to approximate the solution for E. This posed a major problem for astronomers who needed precise planetary positions for navigation, calendar design, and understanding celestial mechanics.[1]

 ![Visualization of Kepler's laws showing an elliptical orbit with the Sun at one focus, along with the geometric relationships for M, E, and e.
 The Sun is represented as a stationary dot at one focus of the ellipse.
 The moving planet represents the relationship between its mean anomaly (M), eccentric anomaly (E), and the orbital eccentricity (e).](images/kepler2.gif)